Davenport University: Residence halls

 In recent years DU has undergone a transition from a commuter and online business school to include characteristics of a traditional university.
 The school has increased its athletic program, athletic facilities, and student life facilities.
 Davenport currently has three residence halls on the main campus, with an off-campus apartment complex.

 Peter C. and Pat Cook Residence Hall or Cook Hall was the first residence hall constructed on campus; it is a four-story apartment-living style residence hall named for long-time donors Peter and Pat Cook.
 Fred and Lena Meijer Residence Hall is a five-story residence hall on the DU campus, and offers apartment-living style rooms for on campus students much like Cook Hall.
-South Residence Hall is a four-story residence halls that offers traditional dorm-style living.
+South Residence Hall is a four-story residence hall that offers traditional dorm-style living.
 South Hall is the residence hall for freshman students living on campus.
 The hall also includes a large dining area.
 One off-campus apartment complex is called Panther Woods, and features four buildings.
 The other off-campus apartment complex is called Panther Ridge and features three buildings.